oSoc17/smartflanders-backend/README.md

 `$graph_processor` variable and point your server to the `src/` directory.

 #### Multiple datasets
-To add a new dataset to an existing group of datasets, the router needs to be used:
+To add a new dataset to an existing group of datasets, the router needs to be used.
-- The router identifies datasets using subdomains (the first part of the domain must be a dataset name).
+The router identifies datasets using subdomains (the first part of the domain must be a dataset name).
 This means that `getBaseUrl()` in the Graph Processor should return a URL starting with the dataset name.
-- An instance of the new graph processor should be added to the `$graph_processors` variable in `index.php` (at the top).
+Note that the relevant URLs must be added to `/etc/hosts` for local testing (see above: Local Testing).